|

 France had announced its intention to explode seven or eight nuclear

 bombs at Mururoa Atoll beginning some time in September.
-The first bomb was detonated on Sept.
-5.

 |